jimniels/blog/posts/2022-08-14-playing-with-blog-home.md

 It kind of makes me want to add a few more lists, I’m just trying to think of what those could be?

-It’d be neat to be able to surface (credible) sites that are linking to my posts, like, "[Post Foo] linked from the Sidebar.io newsletter” or, “[Post Bar] linked from css-tricks.com".
+It’d be neat to be able to surface (credible) sites that are linking to my posts, like, “[Post Foo] linked from the Sidebar.io newsletter” or, “[Post Bar] linked from css-tricks.com”.
 I’m not sure how you’d do that without some form of human curation — "an automated tool that indexes the web and surfaces credible sites linking to yours” sounds a lot like rebuilding Google.

 If I had webmentions setup, maybe I could pull some interesting stats out of that for the home page?
 Like: